Tai Chi Chuan classes and experiences for New York, Long Island, and beyond.

 VIDEOS

-For a wonderful collection of videos including instructional Short Form with multiple views and narrations, as well as Push Hands, Boxing, and other videos, I highly recommend Content Galaxy, started by my classmate Steve Asherman.
+For a wonderful collection of videos including instructional Short Form with multiple views and narrations, as well as Push Hands, Boxing, and other videos, I highly recommend Content Galaxy, started by my colleague and friend Steve Asherman.
 Subscriptions are available (click the Sign Up button) at a very reasonable cost.
-Videos with William C.C.
-Chen, Cheng Man-Ch’ing and other teachers are included.
-I am currently working on creating my own videos, which will be added to Content Galaxy.
+Videos with GM William C.C.
+Chen, his teacher Cheng Man-Ch’ing and others, are included.

 BOOK

-In addition to videos, I recommend the print book Brain Aerobics of Tai Chi Chuan, which matches well with what I teach.
-The book includes excellent annotated photos of the Short Form, and several worthwhile articles and other photos.
-The current Short Form that I teach has evolved a bit from those photos (taken 60 years ago), but they are accurate and helpful overall as a guide for the positioning, alignment, and connections.
+In addition to videos, I recommend the print book Brain Aerobics of Tai Chi Chuan, written by GM William C.C.
+Chen, which matches well with what I teach.
+The book includes annotated photos of the Short Form, and several articles and other photos.
+The current Short Form that I teach has evolved a bit from those photos, which were taken 60 years ago, but they are quite similar and are helpful as a guide for the positioning and connections.

 TAI CHI CHUAN SHOES